swethatanamala/swethatanamala.github.io/_posts/2018-11-07-summary-of-seq-to-seq-with-nn.md

 -  Even though LSTM is capable of solving problems with long term dependencies, authors discovered that the LSTM learns much better when the source sentences are reversed (the target sentences are not reversed).
 By doing so, the LSTM’s test BLEU scores of its decoded translations increased from 25.9 to 30.6.
 -  Although LSTMs tend to not suffer from the vanishing gradient problem, they can have exploding gradients.
 Thus authors enforced a hard constraint on the norm of the gradient by scaling it when its norm exceeded a threshold.
 -  Different sentences have different lengths.
 Most sentences are short (e.g., length 20-30) but some sentences are long (e.g., length > 100), so a minibatch of 128 randomly chosen training sentences will have many short sentences and few long sentences, and as a result, much of the computation in the minibatch is wasted.
 To address this problem, authors made sure that all sentences within a minibatch were roughly of the same length, which a 2x speedup.
--  The best results are obtained with an ensemble of 5 deep LSTMs using a left to right beam-search encoder that differ in their random initializations and in the random order of minibatches
+-  The best results are obtained with an ensemble of 5 deep LSTMs using a left to right beam-search encoder that differ in their random initializations and in the random order of minibatches.
 - Finally, the LSTM is used to rescore the publicly available 1000-best lists of the SMT baseline on the same task.
-By doing so, BLEU score of 36.5 was obtained, which improves the baseline by 3.2 BLEU points and is close to the previous state-of-the-art (37)
+By doing so, BLEU score of 36.5 was obtained, which improves the baseline by 3.2 BLEU points and is close to the previous state-of-the-art (37 BLEU).

 ## Conclusion

-In this paper, authors showed that a large deep LSTM with a limited vocabulary can outperform a standard SMT-based system whose vocabulary is unlimited on a large-scale MT task
+In this paper, authors showed that a large deep LSTM with a limited vocabulary can outperform a standard SMT-based system whose vocabulary is unlimited on a large-scale MT task.